 A desire for subtle and natural-looking results

 The shift away from the so-called ‘Kardashian look’ has cultivated the desire for treatment that yields a more natural-looking aesthetic.
-Whilst cosmetic surgery alters your facial features permanently, treatments such as dermal fillers and Botox rejuvenate your skin to look smoother, fresher and restore a younger-looking version of you.
+Whilst cosmetic surgery alters your facial features permanently, treatments such as dermal fillers and Botox rejuvenate your skin to look smoother, and fresher and restore a younger-looking version of you.

 The non-surgical market is constantly evolving